novix-sa/Pyplan/docs/User Guide/Node Execution.md

 # Executing Nodes
 You can evaluate a node by double clicking on it or pressing <kbd>CTRL + R</kbd> after selecting it.
+The node is run and it result displayed with a default table format.

 Double clicking on a node, it is executed andGetting results